APSU in Rome

 The 6-credit program is open to anyone interested in learning more about the context and style of art and architecture in Italy from antiquity to the present day.
 No prior art or art history background or prerequisite is necessary.
 Speaking Italian is not required.

-Studio Art majors should enroll in both courses (6 credits total).
+Art History or Studio Art Minors should enroll in both courses (6 credits total).
 Both courses can be arranges to count towards your minor.

-Non-art majors can choose to enroll in Art 1030 Art Appreciation (3 credits) and can take the studio art course for an elective (3 credits) (6 credits total).
+Non-art majors can choose to enroll in Art 1035 Introduction to Art (3 credits) and can take the studio art course for an elective (3 credits) (6 credits total).

 Lodging and Meals